jeremyramin/terminal-plus/README.md

 *[Nucleus Dark UI](https://atom.io/themes/nucleus-dark-ui) with [Atom Material Syntax](https://atom.io/themes/atom-material-syntax) and our Homebrew theme.*

+## Install
+Ready to install?

+You can install via apm: `apm install platformio-ide-terminal`

+Or navigate to the install tab in Atom’s settings view, and search for `platformio-ide-terminal`.

 ## Usage

 `platformio-ide-terminal` stays in the bottom of your editor while you work.